0xAX/asm/content/asm_6.md

 This is similar to what we defined in our previous programs, but with some differences.
 First, we will use not only the [sys_write](https://man7.org/linux/man-pages/man2/write.2.html) and [sys_exit](https://man7.org/linux/man-pages/man2/_exit.2.html) system calls, but also [sys_read](https://man7.org/linux/man-pages/man2/read.2.html).
 We do this because we are going to read user input to build our vectors.
 Besides the system call identifiers, in the `.data` section definition, we can also see:

 - The prompt messages used when asking a user to input data for vectors
-- The error message to print
+- The error messages to print
 - Parameters of the buffer used to store the user input

 After defining the data that we can initialize, we need to define uninitialized variables: